 One way to think about this is to compare the evolution of VR headsets with the evolution of console gaming platforms themselves.
 As in the console gaming world, headsets have been primarily dominated by a few large companies.
 Instead of Nintendo, Microsoft, and Sony for consoles, the VR space has had Oculus, HTC, and… well, Sony again.
 While some small, consumer focused headsets have also surfaced, as well as foldable smartphone kits like Google Cardboard, the VR world is currently dominated by these gaming-oriented headsets.

 However, headsets are not consoles and the potential of VR exceeds gaming itself.
-New developments in AR and XR are making this increasingly clear and the long anticipated arrival of glasses from both Facebook and Apple will likely draw this distinction even more strongly.
+New developments in augmented reality (AR) and extended reality (XR) are making this increasingly clear and the long anticipated arrival of glasses from both Facebook and Apple will likely draw this distinction even more strongly.
 The low price point for the Quest 2 and the mass marketing strategy that Oculus, in particular, is pursuing will likely succeed in spreading the use of VR to a larger mass audience at some point, probably in the near future.
 When these users arrive, how will they change the VR landscape and the model by which consumers currently participate in it?

 Concrete examples exist in how people currently enjoy television and movies.
 While the legacy model of tuning into a broadcast still exists, most viewers watch these media through services like Netflix or Hulu (the software platform) which can be accessed from a wide array of devices (the hardware itself).
 The market is therefore split into four distinct participants: the viewer, the media itself, the software platform, and the hardware.
 Companies compete within each of the three producer categories, but the largest pressure is the demand of the viewer for a convenient, standardized method by which to access their preferred media.